“India's Criminal Court Hierarchy Made Easy”

 Abstract:

-The structure of criminal courts in India plays a crucial role in ensuring that justice is delivered in a fair and systematic manner.
-The judicial system is organized in a hierarchical fashion, with the Supreme Court of India at the top and a variety of lower courts responsible for addressing cases of differing severity.
+The structure of criminal courts in India ensures that justice is delivered fairly and systematically.
+The judicial system follows a hierarchical model, with the Supreme Court of India at the top and various lower courts handling cases of different severity.
 This multi-tiered system includes the Supreme Court, High Courts, Sessions Courts, and Magistrate Courts, each of which has distinct roles and responsibilities.
 This article aims to explore the composition and functionality of the criminal courts in India, demonstrating how they work together to uphold the rule of law and maintain social order.
 Additionally, key judicial decisions, such as K.K.
 Verma v.
 Union of India (1995), have clarified the responsibilities of the various courts within this hierarchy.

 The hierarchical organization allows for a progressive escalation of cases based on their complexity and gravity, ensuring that more serious crimes are heard by higher courts with more extensive authority.
 The Supreme Court serves as the final court of appeal and has original jurisdiction in matters involving constitutional rights or interstate disputes.
 High Courts serve as appellate courts at the state level, while Sessions Courts deal with major criminal offenses, including crimes punishable by death or life imprisonment.
 Magistrate Courts, situated at the bottom of the hierarchy, handle less serious criminal matters, ranging from petty theft to simple assault.